NIH Academy

 Structure and Time Commitment

-The NIH Academy will consist of six, half-day, in-person training sessions, as well as follow-up assignments and meetings with key mentors/advisors outside of scheduled training sessions.
+The NIH Academy will consist of 8-10 in-person training sessions, as well as follow-up assignments and meetings with key mentors/advisors outside of scheduled training sessions.
 Should trainees not score high enough for funding on their first application submitted after their cohort training period, they will receive support the following year through a post-NIH review analysis to enable a strong resubmission.

 The NIH Academy training model: